-- 1. Referral to administrator by way of discipline card, with report sent to the parent - 2.
+f.
+Administrators should guard against students using in-school suspension as a way to avoid a particular class or task - 4.
 Administrator confers with student and parent about the misconduct.
 The student is given an opportunity to explain the incident.
-The administrator determines misconduct and determines consequences, which may include out-ofschool suspension for a maximum of three days or placement in in-school suspension for a maximum of five days.
+The administrator determines misconduct and, after consideration of all factors, including self-defense, intent or lack of intent, student's disciplinary history, the student's capacity to appreciate the wrongfulness of the conduct, and whether the considerations and interventions set out in Items 3, a-f,.determines consequences, which may include out-of-school suspension for a maximum of three days or placement in in-school suspension for a maximum of five days.
 For teacher removals pursuant to Tex.
 Educ.
 Code Sec.

-- 37.002, refer to procedures for teacher removal of students. - 3.
+37.002, refer to procedures for teacher removal of students. - 5.
 Administrator decides whether to suspend student or refer him or her to a DAEP.
+TEC Chapter 37 requires campus administration to consider the following mitigating factors when making decisions about suspension, removal to a DAEP, and expulsion to the JJAEP regardless of whether the decision concerns a mandatory or discretionary action: self-defense; intent or lack of intent; student's disciplinary history; and, student's capacity to appreciate the wrongfulness of the conduct.
 If infraction may result in removal to a DAEP, the administrator will schedule a conference with the student and parent/guardian within three school days of the reported infraction.
 The administrator must provide the parent/guardian with written notice regarding the discipline consequence within seven school days from the date the infraction was reported to the administrator.
 The date for the conference may be deferred beyond seven school days with the mutual agreement of the parties; however, the student may not be placed in an unsupervised setting beyond suspension for three days while awaiting the conference and final decision.
-At the discipline meeting, the administrator will present the facts as reported to him/her and the student will be given an opportunity to explain the incident.
+At the discipline meeting, the administrator will present the facts as reported to him/her, and the student will be given an opportunity to explain the incident.
 Written notice of the offenses and the action taken are given to the parent and teacher at the conclusion of the meeting.
 If the student is referred to a DAEP, the parent/guardian will be provided a letter stating the reasons for the removal and setting the term of placement.
-The letter placing the student should state the term of placement in a specific number of days of successful attendance in the DAEP.
-The final day of placement shall extend to a natural transition point such as the end of a grading cycle, a semester, or the school year.
-Students under the age of 6 may not be placed in a DAEP. - 4.
-If the referral to a DAEP extends beyond the end of the next grading period or the end of the school year, the rules contained in the procedures section of this Code on page 16 for a long-term removal to a DAEP will be followed. - Repeated violations shall result in a more severe response and/ or referral to Level IV.
+The letter placing the student should state the term of placement in a specific number of days of successful the Office of Student Support and upon review, a student might be released prior to the end of the student's assigned days when the assigned length of placement would end within 15 days after the start of the next semester for high-school students and within 15 days after the start of the next grading cycle for middle-school students.